Citroen Berlingo review - Engines, performance and drive

 - 1Citroen Berlingo reviewBargain MPV remains one of the best value ways to transport a growing family and everything that goes with it

-- 2Engines, performance and drive - currently readingTypical family SUVs handle better and offer more refinement, but Berlingo is comfortable and very easy to drive
+- 2Engines, performance and drive - currently readingTypical family SUVs handle better and offer more refinement, but the Berlingo is comfortable and very easy to drive

 - 4Interior, design and technologyChunky exterior design matched with hard-wearing interior – though it can’t fully hide its humble commercial origins